Help for teachers of undocumented immigrants

 Teachers and their students’ families can access USAHello’s FindHello to find local resources for legal help and assistance.
 While creating a safe learning environment for all of their students, classroom teachers may also be called upon by students’ family members with questions about legalization and naturalization.
 It helps to have some background knowledge of how the process works.

 Even before the DAPA and expanded DACA decision, there were several possible paths for undocumented immigrants to become Green Card holders.
 Although not everyone will qualify for these paths, they are worth learning about: Green Card through Marriage to a U.S. Citizen or LPR, DREAMers Green Card through Employment with LIFE Act Protection, Asylum Status, and U Visa for Victims of Crime.
+Find information about green cards from USCIS.

 Citizenship and GED® courses